aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 - **Description:** Effectively communicating with AI systems.
 Includes clearly defining outputs, guiding AI processes, and specifying desired AI behaviors and interactions.
 - **Discernment:** Thoughtfully and critically evaluating AI outputs, processes, behaviors and interactions.
 Includes assessing quality, accuracy, appropriateness, and determining areas for improvement.
 - **Diligence:** Using AI responsibly and ethically.
 Includes making thoughtful choices about AI systems and interactions, maintaining transparency, and taking accountability for AI-assisted work.

+#### Delegation

+Delegation is about making thoughtful decisions about what work to do yourself, what to do together with AI, or what to let AI handle independently, and how to distribute those tasks.
+It's the  thoughtful approach about deciding where and when to use AI.

+To Delegate well, you need to do these three things:

+1. Understand your goal and the problems you are trying to solve
+2. Know what AI systems can and can't do well.
+3. Decide how to divide the work between you and AI.

+There are three types of delegation:

+- Problem Awareness: Understanding your goals and the work involved to achieve it
+- Platform Awareness: Knowing what different AI systems can do
+- Task Delegation: Strategically dividing work between you and AI

+Before taking apart in delegation, ask yourself these core questions:

+1. What is my expertise and domain knowledge
+#### Description

+A good description describes the following:

+1. What you want the final output to be
+2. How you want the AI to approach the task
+3. How exactly you want the AI to behave (tone and style)

+#### Discernment

+Discerning what's good vs bad concernign AI outputs hinges on three key questions:

+1. Is the output useful and correct?
+2. Is AI taking the correct approach?
+3. Is the AI behaving as desired?

+#### Diligence

+Can you stand behind your outputs and verify them as correct and take responsibility for them?

 ### Personalizing Claude